Dylan-Liew/definitely-not-java/docs/03-function.md

   }
   ```
 - Return type is mandatory (use `void` if no return value)
-- Java doesn't support returning multiple values.
+- Java doesn't support returning multiple values
-- If returning multiple values is needed, make use of a data type that can store multiple values.
+- If returning multiple values is needed, use a data type that can store multiple values

 ## Benefits of Functions